arunktele/cnos-restapi/README.md

  Congestion_Detection | This selection configures congestion detection reports periodically.
 There are four types of congestion reports supported. *top-drops* reports the ports experiencing maximum congestion.
 The number of ports and the periodicity of the report is further required as input for *top-drop* report. *port-drops* reports the port specific congestion.The list of interfaces and the periodicity of the report is further required as input for *port-drop* report. *top-port-queue-drops* reports the port queues experiencing maximum congestion.
 The number of port queues, the periodicity of the report and queue-type are further requested as input for *top-port-queue-drops* report. *port-queue-drops* reports port queues specific congestion.
 The list of interfaces, type of queue, periodicity and queue list is further required as input for *port-queue-drops* report.
  Capacity Planning | This selection configures a periodic report of the current realms buffer count.
 The periodicity of the report is further given as input.

-### Role Deployment
+### Module and Role Deployment
- Copy the role directory contents to the ansible role directory path.
+ Download the zip or tar.gz file containing and unzip into local directory.

 ## License